pajtai/grunt-build-gh-pages/templates/README.template.md

 > Grunt plugin to take a build from dist on your current branch and put it into another branch, e.g. gh-pages, without merging.
 Ideal for when builds should be stored in orphan branches.

-## Note

-Tested on a Mac.
-Seems to currently have issues on Windows.

 ## Working Example

 If you'd like to play around with a working example, fork [exploratory-javascript-tests](https://github.com/pajtai/exploratory-javascript-tests), and run `npm install && grunt build`, then look at the `gh-pages` branch.